Partner Country of the Month: Spain

 Don't miss...

-Have you had a great time in Norway?
-Do you have tips for places and experiences that are not to be missed?
-We would be happy to share your experiences here, on social media or, if you want, in information events for other TUD students.
+Did you have a great time in Spain?
+Do you have any tips for places and experiences not to be missed?
+We would be happy to share your experiences - here, via social media or, if you feel like it, at information events with other TUD students.
 Get in touch with us:

 Advice on studying abroad